Employees and Data Theft

 As organisations grow, use more cloud-based facilities and keep more data in tools and software, ensuring that the correct permissions are given out to employees can ensure that a certain level of security remains.
 Use cloud-based systems to monitor the access employees have, and change passwords systematically, then again when employees leave.
 Simple tasks can make a huge difference to data security.

 4. Understand and track anomalies

 We are moving towards some of the technological solutions available here, but there are plenty of ways for companies to monitor their data and be alerted when anything out of the ordinary happens.
 For example, senior staff or IT teams can be alerted when a large file is sent from a company device at midnight on a Saturday.
 Monitoring these anomalies will help to ensure that data is tracked and information is only being used in authorised ways.

 5. Monitor employees

 If you are concerned about data theft and have taken other steps to prevent the problem, monitoring employee’s activity can be a way to identify potential data breaches before they occur.
 If an organisation is acting within the law, technologies to monitor emails, phones and use of equipment can dramatically help to ensure that data is kept within the organisation.

 With all of these solutions, its key to ensure that the right options are in place for the situation.
-Monitoring employees activities without any prior problems may not be a suitable course of action, when a training course would help to reiterate the need for security.
-If you would like to speak to us about data theft and how you can prevent it, please contact us at firstname.lastname@example.org
+Monitoring employees’ activities without any prior problems may not be a suitable course of action, when a training course would help to reiterate the need for security.
+If you would like to speak to us about data theft and the IT security you need to prevent it, please contact us at firstname.lastname@example.org